 - No Dolby Vision HDR support

-The Sony UBP-X800 is a 4K player with a difference.
-Not only is it one of the best decks on the market, it moonlights as a universal audio disc player and a hi-res audio player, too.
+The Sony UBP-X800 is a 4K player that stands out from the crowd.
+One of the best decks on the market, it’s a multitasker, also functioning as a universal audio disc player and a hi-res audio player.

 Connectivity is extensive, although it’s strictly a digital affair here.
-There are separate HDMI outputs for audio and video, a coaxial output plus Bluetooth and dual-band Wi-Fi to boot.
-There’s also support for high-res music playback and an extensive range of both video and audio formats, including SACD.
+There are separate HDMI outputs for audio and video, a coaxial output, plus Bluetooth and dual-band Wi-Fi, alongside support for high-res music playback and an extensive range of both video and audio formats, including SACD.

-This deck only has support for HDR10 and comes with plenty of apps in Amazon Prime, Netflix, YouTube and numerous catch-up services.
+This deck only has support for HDR10, but comes with apps aplenty, including Amazon Prime, Netflix, YouTube and numerous catch-up services.

-Images are astoundingly sharp, with no undue artefacts or distractions and colour rendering is supremely accurate.
-The UBP-X800 does an equally great job with standard Blu-rays too, and sounds superb with music.
-All in all, a bit of a bargain then, for film and music lovers alike.
+Images are astoundingly sharp, with no undue artefacts or distractions and colour rendering is notably accurate.
+The UBP-X800 does an equally great job with standard Blu-rays too, and music sounds superb.
+This all-rounder has wide appeal – film buffs and music lovers should definitely consider it.

 A 4K player that’s a steal for under £200